ErpNetDocs/tech/modules/logistics/wms/planned-reconcile/operations/generate-recount-orders.md

 - and the configured split level.

 This option is suitable when the recount work must be distributed between workers or teams by zone.

-### Recount (Single Order)

-Use **Recount (Single Order)** when all selected rows must be sent together in one common recount order.

-This option always creates one order for the selected recount rows.

-It does not use split distribution by warehouse zones.

-This option is suitable when the recount is small, targeted, or should be handled as one task.

 ### What changes in the reconciliation details